shakfu/py-js/README.md

 Core Features

+- [x] enhance `py_exec` method to create a single string from argv so it can import easily
+- [x] enhance `py_anything` method to eval if identifier is not a callable yet exists in ns
+- [x] Refactor 'py_eval' to make it more consistent with the others

 - [x] Implementation of a few high level python api functions in max (eval, exec) to allow the evaluation of python code in a python `globals` namespace associated with the py object.
 - [x] Each py object has its own python 'globals' namespace and responds to the following msgs
     - [x] `import <module>`: adds module to the namespace